JoeLumbley/File-Explorer/README.md

 ```

 **Description:**
-Pins a folder to Easy Access using the unified pin engine.
+Pins a folder to Easy Access.
 If no path is provided, the command attempts to pin the **current folder**, as long as it is valid and not a special folder.

 **Examples:**